tusharmath/tusharm.com/packages/tusharm.com/contents/articles/code-reviews/index.md

 ## ✋ Deferring Proposed Changes

-- Sometimes, the proposed changes are quite large and contributors needs to meet external deadlines.
+- Sometimes, the proposed changes are quite large and contributors need to meet external deadlines.
-- The contributors should be completely allowed to make an issue (on Jira!) for followup changes after the current PR is merged.
+- The contributors should be completely allowed to make an issue (on Jira!) for follow-up changes after the current PR is merged.
 - Alternatively use a TODO comment with a due date and name tag eg: `TODO(1-JAN-2020@tusharmath)` inside the codebase.
 - Setup lint rules on the CI that flags such todo comments when the due date is missed.